idaholab/blackbear/doc/content/source/materials/ComputeMultipleInelasticDamageStress.md

 ## Description

-`ComputeMultipleInelasticDamageStress` computes the damage stress.
+This class `ComputeMultipleInelasticDamageStress` computes the stress with the damage obtained from the previous time step.
+This is done mainly to avoid convergence problems

 This ComputeMultipleInelasticStress is to be used with (/DamagePlasticityStressUpdate.md).
 ## Example Input Files